gitspace/style-guide/Basic-grammar-rules.md

 > for goodness' sake
 > for righteousness' sake

-**Joint versus seperate possession**
+**Joint versus separate possession**

-Closely linked nouns are refered to as a single unit when the possession in question is shared; therefore, the second item takes the possessive form.
+Closely linked nouns are referred to as a single unit when the possession in question is shared; therefore, the second item takes the possessive form.

 > my aunt and uncle's house
 > Minneapolis and Saint Paul's transportation system